sclebow/MACAD-Thesis-MEP-Graph/project_paper.md

     -  Allocate the total electrical load across all floors, introducing random variation (±10") to simulate realistic load distribution.
 Assign end loads (lighting, receptacles, HVAC, etc.) to each floor, ensuring the sum matches the total load.

 6. Assign End Loads to Risers
     -  For each end load, determine its location and assign it to the nearest riser.
-Each end load is given a type, power rating, and voltage level based on building system.
+Each end load is given a type, power rating, and voltage level based on the building system.

 7. Determine Riser Attributes on Each Floor
     -  For each riser on each floor, summarize the total power per end load type and voltage.
 This helps in sizing distribution equipment and understanding load distribution.